AtrinBJ/QBC8-P2/README.md

 API endpoints for third-party integrations

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+------This project is licensed under the MIT License - see the LICENSE file for details.
-Credits
+Credits------

-Developed as part of the Quera.org,QBC8-Bootcamps,python-Alpha-Bootcamp,2nd-Group, Fall 2024
+------Developed as part of the Quera.org,QBC8-Bootcamps,python-Alpha-Bootcamp,2nd-Group, Fall 2024------